 [former] Zion Baptist Chapel, Shrewsbury Road, Shifnal

-The chapel (50 ft long & 28 ft wide) was built in 1843 at a cost of £640 and opened for worship on 15th March 1844.
-In 1851 it had seating for 300 worshippers.
-On Census Sunday 30 March 1851 it had 51 worshippers at its morning service and 99 at its evening one.
+On 21 June 1843 a public meeting was held in a barn in Shifnal to encourage proceedings for the erection of a chapel in the village.
+The chapel (50 ft long & 28 ft wide) was built in 1843 at a cost of £640 (of which about £300 had already been raised) and opened for worship on 15th March 1844; the same day it was certified as a place of religious worship by Charles King, seedsman, of Shifnal.
+It was described at the time as "exceedingly neat".
+The collections on the opening day and on the following Sunday amounted to £24 13s.
+On Census Sunday 30 March 1851 it had seating for 300 worshippers, & had 51 worshippers at its morning service and 99 at its evening one.
 In addition it had 59 children at its Sunday School.
 The chapel closed c.1890 but reopened the following year.
 It was never a strong cause and finally closed c.1921.
-The chapel was used as a magistrates court in the 1940s & when seen in 2003 was in a derelict and dangerous condition.
+The chapel was used as a magistrates court in the 1940s until 1985.
+When seen in 2003 it was in a derelict and dangerous condition.
 It had its own burial ground in front of the chapel, which had two gravestones visible on the right-hand side.
 The building bore a resemblance to Bridgnorth Baptist chapel erected in the previous year.
-The chapel has now (2018) been demolished.
+The chapel was demolished in 2018.

 Grid ref: SJ 747078